 [email protected] /c/git/github (hotflex) $ git branch -m hotfix [email protected] /c/git/github (hotfix) $ git branch -a * hotfix main

-If the developer who queried ‘git branch change’ isn’t interested in a renaming, they’re likely wondering about the command to change between Git branches in their local dev environment.
+Alternatively, a developer who queried “git branch change” may be uninterested in a renaming.
+Instead, she or he wants to better understand the command to change between Git branches in their local dev environment.

 Change Git branches switch command

 To change the current Git branch, first list the branches, and then provide the name of the branch of interest to the switch command.
-The following example has the user start on the hotfix branch and then do a git branch change to put them on the release branch:
+In the following example, the user starts on the hotfix branch and then does a git branch change to get on the release branch:

 [email protected] /c/git/github (hotfix) $ git branch -a * hotfix main release support development feature [email protected] /c/git/github (hotfix) $ git branch release [email protected] /c/git/github (release) $ git status

-Regardless of which path your ‘git branch change’ query intended, be it the switching between branches or the renaming of one, Git makes it relatively easy to perform any of these required functionalities.
+Whichever path your “git branch change” query takes, be it to switch between branches or rename one, Git makes it relatively easy to perform any of these required functionalities.